JaspervRijbroek/vcn_case/readme.md

     4. Get the current conversion for all the currencies, and store them in the DB.
     5. Store the current conversion rates in the historic DB.

+5. User registration
+    1. This will be a manual task for how, this might be automated by giving an authorization based on Ideal or paypal.
+    2. Because this is manual a command line command will be created to create a new account.
+The account will need an email address.
+        The password will be mailed to the user so he can login.

+6. Endpoints
+    1. /login: Show the login
+    2. /: This will be the currency converter
+    3. /api/rate/{currency}: Get the conversion rates of the initially selected currency.
+    4. /api/history/{currency_from}/{currency_to}: Get the historic data of the currency conversion.

 # Pitfalls

 - Although far-fetched when a user is offline the currency converter doesn't work.